holistic-web/home-orchestrator/.project/roadmap.md

 ### Light Control

-- these should use native apis rather than IFTTT if possibel to reduce response times

-- relevant IFTTT triggers should be managed through the IFTTT API
+- relevant IFTTT triggers be created as part of a 'create light process'

 - lights should be able to be grouped to be treated as one

+### Button Control
+- buttons should be able to apply scenes

+### Button Control
+- buttons should be able to apply scenes

+- relevant ifttt triggers should be setup buttons